-For 2013 BCC became a 100% LAB member club.
+Since 2013 BCC has been a 100% LAB member club.
 Your membership in BCC also gets you automatic membership in the League of American Bicyclists, their magazine, and a subscription to Bicycling as well.

 BCC members get a discount on individual and family dental insurance:

 High mileage awards are presented each season for the top 3 men and women for the season.
 Winners are not eligible for that same jersey the following season.

 Series Awards: Super, Metric, Social, Mountain Bike, and Climb.
 Members receive awards for riding 7 Super Series, 7 Metric Series, 10 Social Series, 7 Mountain Bike Series, or 10 Climb Series rides.
 Our Series awards are designed to be free – events with an entry fee are not eligible to be included on any Series list.

 Ride Leaders: A custom color jersey is prepared each season for members who lead 10 or more rides on the schedule.
 Fee events are not included in the number required for awards, since no preparation is required of the member scheduling the event other than having a sign-up sheet on-hand.
 So fee events can be scheduled and count for credit toward year-end mileage awards, but not for ride Leader credit.